Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 Note: Keeping the audience’s attention in a single frame is known as “the long cut” technique.
 Remember that amazing action sequence in “Avengers”, where superheroes and aliens clashed to save New York City?
 That was a long cut – impressive-looking, but incredibly difficult to film.

-Thankfully, there’s no cinematography involved in whiteboard animation videos, so you can construct elaborate “scenes” as much as you please!
+Thankfully, there’s no cinematography involved in whiteboard and cartoon animation videos, so you can construct elaborate “scenes” as much as you please!

 Principle #2.
 Conflict